 It may take up to 15 minutes for your eye cream to fully absorb.
 Be sure not to rub off any product or apply anything else to your skin that would disrupt the absorption process!

-Steps for Applying Eye Serums
+Applying Eye Serums

 Take a small amount (very small pea size) on back of your palm and lightly apply around the eye area with the tapping of fingers.